 How to Clean Your Coffee Thermos (tips to get the smell and stains out)

-A coffee thermos keeps your favorite beverage at an optimal temperature throughout the day.
+A coffee thermos keeps your favourite beverage at an optimal temperature throughout the day.
 It’s portable and durable, but there is one drawback.
 Namely, due to its specific shape and design, a coffee thermos can be tricky to clean.

 Luckily, there are a few tried and tested methods that allow you to keep this coffee container free of stains and unpleasant smell.
 This article provides a step-by-step guide on how to clean a coffee thermos and ensure the stains and residue don’t interfere with your drink.
 With the tips you find here, your thermos will be ready for a fresh batch of coffee every morning.